neomaxzero/blog/src/posts/2020/seo-client-side-rendering.md

 SSR/CSR it's like a knob.
 You might not need your site to be available in search engines.
 SEO is only one of the considerations when we choose frontend technologies.

 Javascript SEO is still under development and I was very surprised google had this power already.
+(Not really working that well)

 Going SSR is not the only solution if you have a fully client-side rendered app and you want to be part of the search results.

 ## Pre-rendering

-Taking a snapshot of your HTML and save it as the initial-load for your user and google-bot is another technique it can be used to solve this problem.
+Taking a snapshot of your HTML and saving it as the initial-load for your user and google-bot is another technique that can be used to solve this problem.
 Again, it's not easy but it might be worth it if you need a middle ground.

 ## Conclusion